zephyrproject-rtos/zephyr/doc/contribute/external.rst

 the Apache-2.0 license, the submission process is complete and the external source code can be integrated.

-If, however, the esternal source code uses a license other than Apache-2.0, then these additional steps must be followed:
+If, however, the external source code uses a license other than Apache-2.0, then these additional steps must be followed:

 #.
 The TSC chair will forward the link to the GitHub issue created during the